How to save money with IKEA Buy Back & other tips

 ⭐ Well-used – several scratches: 30% of the original price

-Your trade-in gets you a gift card for IKEA store credit to spend in store or online on everything except food – and they never expire.
+Your IKEA trade-in gets you a gift card for store credit to spend in store or online on everything except food – and they never expire.

 What if my item isn’t accepted?